JibbsMamogkat/smart-lock-app/README.md

-Perfect — here's a clean, professional `README.md` for your **Smart Lock App** repo.
-You can copy this directly into a `README.md` file in your root project folder.

----
 # 🔐 Smart Lock App (Solar-Powered Lock Controller)

 This is a mobile application developed in **Kotlin using Jetpack Compose** and **Firebase**, designed to interface with a **solar-powered smart lock**.
 It allows users to: